Michael Cannon

 FAX (919) 873-1814

 In his legal practice, Michael primarily focuses on workers’ compensation defense, with significant experience in industries such as logistics, healthcare, and aviation.
 His notable case involvement includes Tedder v.
 A&K Enterprises, a published decision in the North Carolina Court of Appeals.
+Michael is admitted to practice law in North Carolina and before the U.S. District Courts for the Eastern, Western, and Middle Districts of North Carolina.

 Education